Nextiva / Blog / VoIP

 Can VoIP receive text messages?

 Yes!
 You can send and receive SMS and MMS-based messages from your VoIP phone lines.
-Nextiva includes it at no additional charge with their popular business phone service plans.
+Nextiva includes this feature at no additional charge with its popular business phone service plans.
 Why pay extra elsewhere?

 Can VoIP numbers send and receive faxes?